Division Staff Contacts

-This branch supports research to discover, create, and develop innovative technologies for biomedical research.
-Technology development often requires multidisciplinary and team-oriented approaches and can lead to new or improved instruments and methods that have broad application to medical research.
-Areas of emphasis include computational tools and resources, molecular and cellular imaging and dynamics, and technologies to elucidate structural and functional biology, methods to engineer and manipulate cells, and bioanalytical technologies to interrogate cellular composition and function.
-The branch also supports centers and resources that provide the research community with access to biomedical technology.
+This branch supports research to discover, create, and develop innovative technologies to enable discoveries in biomedical research.
+Areas of interest include molecular and cellular imaging and dynamics, technologies to elucidate structural and functional biology, methods to engineer and manipulate cells, and bioanalytical technologies to interrogate cellular composition and function.
+The branch also supports centers and resources that provide the research community access to biomedical technologies.

 This branch supports research that applies quantitative principles and techniques to elucidate structures and structure-function relationships in fundamental biology.
 Areas of emphasis include application of physical and theoretical concepts to biological problems from the molecular to cellular level and development of improved methods of measurement and analysis for use by the broader biomedical research community.
 Of interest are new applications of established techniques and the modification of existing instrumentation to yield improved resolution, sensitivity, or accuracy.

 For more information about the NIGMS Division of Biophysics, Biomedical Technology, and Computational Biosciences, contact: